 "Tell me anyway," he insisted gently.
 When she remained silent, his eyes sharpened.
 "You . . ."
 He coughed and shifted in his seat.
 "You don't want another baby, do you?"

 "Good."
 Another mile or so passed before he grinned at her.
-"We do make pretty babies."
+"Although we do make pretty babies."

-"We have beautiful children," she agreed, meeting his smile with one of her own.
-When she reached for his hand, he brought her fingers to his lips.
+"We have beautiful children," she agreed, answering his smile with one of her own.

 "Oh."
-She looked away from him.
+She shrugged, somewhat embarrassed.
 "I'm . . . unhappy sharing my name with a stranger," she mumbled.
 When he chuckled, she grimaced.
-"I knew you would laugh."
+"I knew you would laugh.
+It's irrational to believe I am the only person with my name."

 Thank you for reading!